rubennaatje/sportscarstrategist/docs/mayupdate.md

+---
+title: May update
+date: 2020-05-29
+---

 # May Update

-So I might start doing these monthly, but I haven't worked on this for a while.
+So I might start doing these monthly, but I haven't worked on this for a while. (too busy!)

 I'm too busy with my graduation internship at the moment.
 It's going good for those who are wondering but it just costs me a lot of time.